Intent Laundering: AI Safety Datasets Are Not What They Seem: Experimental Setup

-\paragraph{Evaluation Models.} We select a diverse set of models for safety evaluation.
-In total, we experiment with seven different models: Gemini 3 Pro (\texttt{gemini-3-pro-preview}) \citep{googledeepmind_gemini3pro_model_card_2025}, Claude Sonnet 3.7 (\texttt{claude-3-7-sonnet-20250219}) \citep{anthropic_claude37sonnet_system_card_2025}, Grok 4 (\texttt{grok-4-fast-non-reasoning}) \citep{xiaigrok4modelcard2025}, GPT-4o (\texttt{gpt-4o-2024-11-20}) \citep{hurst2024gpt}, Llama 3.3 70B (\texttt{llama-3.3-70b-instruct}) \citep{grattafiori2024llama}, GPT-4o mini (\texttt{gpt-4o-mini-2024-07-18}) \citep{hurst2024gpt}, and Qwen2.5 7B (\texttt{qwen2.5-7b-instruct}) \citep{yang2025qwen3}.
-As our task does not require advanced reasoning and the base models remain the same across reasoning levels, we reduce reasoning efforts where applicable.
-Specifically, for Gemini 3 Pro, we set reasoning effort to \texttt{low}; for Claude Sonnet 3.7, we use standard mode; and for Grok 4, we use the non-reasoning checkpoint.
+Since our task does not require advanced reasoning, and the base models remain the same across reasoning levels, we adjust reasoning effort where applicable.
+Specifically, we set reasoning effort to \texttt{low} for Gemini~3 Pro and to \texttt{none} for Gemini~2.5 Flash.
+For both Claude Sonnet~3.7 and Claude Sonnet~4, we use standard mode.
+For Grok~4, we use the non-reasoning checkpoint.
 All models use default inference hyperparameters, with output capped at 4096 tokens.